 Peter Cardilla

-I’ve been writing code since I was a child and doing it professionally since the first internet boom in the late 1990s.
-I’ve spent nearly all of the past 30 years building and maintaining commercial websites and online services.
+I started writing code when I was a child.
+I started doing it professionally in the late 1990s around the time of the first internet boom.
+I spent nearly all of the past 30 years developing software and web applications.

-As a programmer, my ability to explain complicated ideas in simple terms was often an invaluable asset to my team.
-This important skill, being able to communicate clearly and effectively, has been a key to my success, not just professionally, but in every area of my life; as a father and husband, as a writer and lecturer, and as a teacher and coach.
+As a programmer, my ability to explain complicated ideas in simple terms was often very valuable to my team.
+This skill—being able to communicate clearly and effectively—has been my key to success, not only professionally, but in every area of my life.

 My ability to connect with people is the foundation of all my relationships.